atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 distribution mechanism is to *increase* the total future supply of $ATONE with respect to the current supply of $ATOM, therefore there won't be **any penalties**, the mininum airdropped amount will be 1x the account balance.
+Note however that the ICF will be entirely slashed.

 1. **YES Votes to Proposal 848**: standard 1x multiplier for the $ATOM that voted *YES* at the snapshot, which is the minimum possible.